Lycrios/API_Documenter/README.md

 ##Requirements
 PHP Server with **PHP_YAML** extension installed.

+## Recent Updates

+### Version 1.01
+* Modified the script so that you no longer need to define the return type of success and failures.
+* Added script version number to the HTML title.
+* Made a config.php file for easy configuration.
+* Modified document.class.php to work in subfolders eg http://www.test.com/api_documentation/{SCRIPT HERE}

 ##Usage
 Simply edit the **example.yaml** file to your needs.
 Each function is formatted like so.